 So far, there is conflicting information about when this book will be released.
-A very limited number of copies seem to be available at libraries, but in most bookstores, it’s available for preorder for late 2020 or early 2021.
+A very limited number of copies seem to be available at libraries, but in most bookstores, it’s available for preorder for late 2023.

 From the title, it appears it’ll likely be a collection of essays.
 It’ll no doubt include the two original articles ‘Demarginalizing the intersection of race and sex’ and ‘Mapping the margins’.
 It may also include some reflections on how intersectionality has been misunderstood and misappropriated through the academy and beyond.

 As soon as the book is released, I’ll be reading it and updating this post with my review.

 One thing you’ll notice is that none of these books refer to their vision of social justice as ‘intersectional feminism’.
 This term is a remix of Kimberlé Crenshaw’s theory of intersectionality among digital activists that quickly proliferated along protest signs like, “my feminism will be intersectional or it will be bullshit” (originally proclaimed by Flavia Dzodan).

 Crenshaw herself doesn’t use “intersectional feminism” in either of the two articles in which intersectionality is developed.
 Rather, she refers to the tradition that influenced her theory as Black feminism, as do many of the contributing writers in The Fire Now.

 Some years later Crenshaw does begin to use the phrase “intersectional feminism” as seen here in her 2007 speech at The Omega Women’s Leadership Center.

 bell hooks advances her own project that she calls visionary feminism.